-- (b) In the second quarter of 2019, Standish Family Holdings, LLC executed a secondary offering of Albany shares.
-As a result of the offering, 1.6 million shares of Class B Common Stock previously owned by Standish Family Holdings, LLC were converted to Class A Common Stock and then sold to third parties.
-Costs associated with the offering were charged directly to Standish Family Holdings, LLC. - (c) As described in Note 1, the Company adopted the provisions of ASC 326, Current expected credit losses (CECL) effective January 1, 2020, which resulted in a decrease to Retained earnings of \$1.4 million. - (d) On October 25, 2021, the Company's Board of Directors authorized the Company to repurchase shares of up to \$200 million through open market purchases, privately negotiated transactions or otherwise, and to determine the prices, times and amounts.
-In 2021, the Company repurchased 285,286 shares totaling \$24.4 million. - (e) In the third and fourth quarters of 2021, Standish Family Holdings, LLC executed a secondary offering of Albany shares.
+- (a) As described in Note 1, the Company adopted the provisions of ASC 326, Current expected credit losses (CECL) effective January 1, 2020, which resulted in a decrease to Retained earnings of \$1.4 million. - (b) On October 25, 2021, the Company's Board of Directors authorized the Company to repurchase shares of up to \$200 million through open market purchases, privately negotiated transactions or otherwise, and to determine the prices, times and amounts.
+In 2021, the Company repurchased 285,286 shares totaling \$24.4 million. - (c) In the third and fourth quarters of 2021, Standish Family Holdings, LLC executed a secondary offering of Albany shares.
 As a result of the offerings, 1.6 million shares of Class B Common Stock previously owned by Standish Family Holdings, LLC were converted to Class A Common Stock and then sold to third parties.
-Costs associated with the offering were charged directly to Standish Family Holdings, LLC.
+Costs associated with the offering were charged directly to Standish Family Holdings, LLC. - (d) In 2022, as part of the Share Repurchase program, the Company repurchased 1,022,717 shares totaling \$85.1 million.